adbar/simplemma/README.md

 ### Greedier decomposition

-For certain languages a greedier decomposition is activated by default as it can be beneficial, mostly due to a certain capacity to address affixes in an unsupervised way.
+For some languages a greedier decomposition is active by default because it helps to strip affixes.
 It can be triggered manually by setting the `greedy` parameter to `True`, which adds an iteration of the search algorithm and may come closer to stemming than to lemmatization.